 What are Mantras such as Aum, Ik Onkar, Om?
 Find out how a Sanskrit Mantra can help you attain Calmness of the Mind.
-These mantras are sung by Destination Sikh Wedding Priest, Dr. Freedom and Leela.
+These mantras are sung by Destination Sikh Wedding Priest, Dr. Freedom Singh and Leela Kaur.

 A Mantra or mantar such as Aum, Om, Ik Onkar is a sound, syllable, word, or group of words that trigger a vibration in the mind to create a state of inner transformation and peace.

 The tradition of using Mantras originated in India, later becoming an essential part of the Hindu tradition and a customary practice within Buddhism, Sikhism, and Jainism.
 The use of mantras is now widespread throughout various Eastern and Western spiritual movements.
 As a matter of fact the word ‘Mantra’ is commonly used in our day to day language to brand an item or idea.